Kong/docs.konghq.com/app/_hub/kong-inc/bot-detection/index.md

 ---
 name: Bot Detection
 publisher: Kong Inc.
+version: 1.0.0

 desc: Detect and block bots or custom clients
 description: |
-  Protects a Service or a Route (or the deprecated API entity) from most common bots and has the capability of whitelisting and blacklisting custom clients.
+  Protects a Service or a Route from most common bots and has the capability of whitelisting and blacklisting custom clients.

 type: plugin
 categories: